Mathilde-ctrl/P6-OC-SophieBluel/README.md

 # P6-OC-SophieBluel

-Open Front and Backend in a seperate VS-code window
+Open Frontend and Backend in a seperate VS-code window to prevent the automatic reload

 Backend => terminal => npm start